What I learned

 Being anti-racist

 This chapter explores the lifelong journey of recognizing privilege, embracing accountability, and choosing to lead with intention.
-Through vivid stories from childhood, early adulthood, and pivotal national moments, Christopher reflects on how awareness evolves and how leadership must evolve with it.
+Through vivid stories from childhood, early adulthood, and pivotal national moments, I reflect on how awareness evolves and how leadership must evolve with it.
 The chapter highlights the responsibility that comes with privilege and the power of using one’s voice to amplify others, challenge harmful norms, and create spaces where dignity is honored.
 It invites readers to see anti racist leadership as an active, ongoing commitment rooted in humanity, courage, and continuous learning.
-By sharing moments that shaped his understanding of inequity and responsibility, Christopher offers a clear reminder that leadership is never neutral.
+By sharing moments that shaped his understanding of inequity and responsibility, offering a clear reminder that leadership is never neutral.
 Leadership is a choice to act with purpose and to work toward a more equitable and just world.

 Chapters in Development